masc-ucsc/livehd/docs/projects.md

 Live Hardware Development Viewer.
 The long term goal is to create an verdi/simvision alternative with a Live focus.
 This is a large project that should be split for 2 thesis (waveform and rest).
-The plan is to use nana++ (http://nanapro.org/en-us/).
+The plan is to use nana++ (http://nanapro.org/en-us/) or QT.
 Prof Renau has a skeleton for the application.

 Some example screenshot:
  https://www.cadence.com/content/dam/cadence-www/global/en_US/images/old-tools/system-design-verification/debug_fig_sim_vision_windows.jpg